Old Town Lunenburg

 Pull out your wallet and look at a Canadian dime – it’s emblazoned with a fishing schooner that became famous for speed and perseverance.

 It was said the Bluenose could dance on top of the ocean, cutting through waves like no other ship on the sea.
 As a racing schooner, she was undefeated in her 18-year career and became a Canadian icon.
 Today, her spirit lives on in the Bluenose II - Nova Scotia’s tribute to our shipbuilding heritage.
-If you don’t get the chance to see the ship in person, glance at a provincial licence plate and you’ll see that familiar profile.

 Get Out and Explore